 First Folio History

 There was never any doubt that David Rice and Alison Vesely had the passion necessary to open and operate their own theater.
-Afterall, the lifelong Chicagoland residents met while working on a production together.
-Now married with a daughter in DuPage County, they had dedicated their lives to the arts and were well-versed in what it would take to be successful.
+After all, the lifelong Chicagoland residents met while working on a production together.
+By the late 90’s they married, had a daughter, and were living in DuPage County.
+They had spent most of their adult lives working in the arts and were well-versed in the ins and outs of running a small theater.

 But as they considered launching Oak-Brook based First Folio Theatre in 1996, Rice and Vesely did not know whether the community would support a not-for-profit, professional theater dedicated to bringing high-quality Shakespeare and other classics to the suburbs.
 They could build the organization – but would the audience and donations follow?

 Always up for a challenge, the couple launched First Folio with a performance of The Tempest on an outdoor stage at the scenic Mayslake Peabody Estate Forest Preserve in the summer of 1997.

 They have not looked back since.